rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 ...
 {{< /highlight >}}

 Try to execute the same GraphQL query twice again.
-This time you should see only one time the database access (for the places where the loader is used) and the second time it should be cached:
+This time you should see only a single database access, for the places where the loader is used; the second time, it should be cached.

 {{< highlight javascript >}}
 Executing (default): SELECT "id", "text", "createdAt", "updatedAt", "userId" FROM "messages" AS "message" ORDER BY "message"."createdAt" DESC LIMIT 101;